 1. Acid Reflux

-What it feels like: Pain or burning below your breastbone that's usually worse after you eat or when you lie down, says Dr. David Peura, former chairman of the National Heartburn Alliance.
+What it feels like: Pain or burning below your breastbone that's usually worse after you eat or when you lie down, said Dr. David Peura, former chairman of the National Heartburn Alliance.

 Fix it: If you feel the burn only a few times a year, treat it with antacids like Tums.
 If you get it a couple of times a week, you could have gastroesophageal reflux disease (GERD).
 A doctor can determine whether a medication to reduce acid production will help you.

 What it is: Inflammation of the appendix, a narrow fingerlike pouch attached to the colon.
-About 10 percent of people will have trouble with it sometime in their lives.
+Over 5% of people will have trouble with it sometime in their lives.

 Fix it: Go to the emergency room immediately!
-You need surgery to yank your appendix.
-If you wait too long, it can rupture, spewing bacteria all over your innards—disgusting and life threatening.
+You need surgery to remove your appendix.
+If you wait too long, it can rupture and be life threatening.

 3. Irritable Bowel Syndrome (IBS)

-What it is: A malfunction of the nerves that control the intestines, experienced by 20 percent of adults.
+What it is: A malfunction of the nerves that control the intestines, studies suggest that about 12% of the population has IBS.

-What it feels like: Nausea, bloating, diarrhea, or constipation and cramps in the lower part of your abdomen.
-These symptoms tend to lessen when you move your bowels, says Dr. Lauren Gerson, assistant professor of medicine at Stanford University School of Medicine.
+What it feels like: Nausea, bloating, diarrhea or constipation and cramps in the lower part of your abdomen.
+These symptoms tend to lessen when you move your bowels, said Dr. Lauren Gerson, a former assistant professor of medicine at Stanford University School of Medicine.

 Fix it: Visit the doctor, who will probably prescribe an antispasmodic drug to regulate your impulse to go and relieve the general discomfort as well.

 What they are: Pea- to golf ball-size nuggets in the gallbladder, a sac connected to the liver and small intestine.
 Made of hardened cholesterol and bile (a fluid that helps digest fat), they're caused by a high-fat diet or a gallbladder that doesn't empty properly.
-Women are more likely than men to develop them—up to 20 percent of women have them at some time.
+Gallstones are very common and women are more likely to experience them than men.

 What they feel like: A sharp pain in your upper middle abdomen that moves to your right side, under your rib cage.
 The pain can worsen after eating.